 I’m starting the next level of OpenBOM Basics series of blog articles.
 In my first series (OpenBOM 101), I covered the main features of OpenBOM in my 101 videos.
 You can watch them on openbom.com/pricing page or Youtube Channel.

-Today, I want to talk about the fundamental elements of OpenBOM data management.
+This article is about the fundamental elements of OpenBOM data management.
 I will be talking about 5 things – (1) multi-tenancy; (2) data sharing; (3) reference-instance model; (4) catalogs and (5) bill of materials.

 1- Multi-tenant data model architecture